RyanJ93/dotline-server/README.md

 Note that the configuration file and its sample are in JSON 5 format, then feel free to use comments if you need. <br />
 Now you are ready to start your own server, you can do that simply running one of the following commands: `node index.js` or `npm start`.

-If you are looking for instructions for install as a Docker container refer to the [official page on Docker Hub](https://hub.docker.com/r/enricosola/dotline-server).
+If you are looking for instructions to install the software as a Docker container refer to the [official page on Docker Hub](https://hub.docker.com/r/enricosola/dotline-server).

 ## License